-- Pour in your coconut oil and mix again until well combined.
+Pour in the coconut oil and mix again until well combined.

-- Add your milk, starting with the half a cup.
+Add the milk, starting with the half a cup.
 Mix well (I often use a standard dinner knife to do this as I find it easier than with a spoon or a spatula).

 - If it comes together well and doesn't look too dry then you will not need to add the extra milk.
 If however it looks dry add some more a tablespoon at a time until the dough comes together well.

 - Scrape your mixture onto a clean and dry surface.
 If you think you will find kneading like this difficult then grease your surface and your hands with some mild olive oil or some coconut oil.
 This will make it easier to handle.
 Do not use more flour to knead on or add more flour during the process!
 If you do you risk your doughnuts becoming dense and brick like!

 - Start kneading.

 - If you are not experienced in kneading dough I recommend you watch a video on You Tube to help perfect your technique.
 You will need to knead for about 10 minutes.
 Your dough will start out quite sticky but the more you knead the smoother and less sticky it will become.
 After roughly ten minutes your dough will be smooth and if you try to squeeze the ball of dough flat between your two hands it will bounce back into it’s ball shape quite readily.

 - Use a little bit of mild olive or coconut oil to grease your mixing bowl and put your dough in it and twist around to ensure the surface area is coated in oil.

 - Cover with a damp dish towel, cling film or a shower cap and leave in a draft free area until doubled in size.
 The time this takes will vary depending on how warm your kitchen is but bear in mind that the longer it takes to rise, the more flavour there will be so unless you are in a hurry you don’t want to rush it by cranking up the heating or putting it somewhere very warm.
 Mine took about 70 minutes.